mattherman/MbDotNet/docs/v4-to-v5-migration.md

 ## Imposter Configuration and Creation

 This is by far the largest change between the two versions.
-Previously the `CreateXYZImposter` methods were simple factory methods on the client that assisted with the creation and configuration of imposter objects.
+Previously the imposter creation methods were simple factory methods on the client that assisted with the creation and configuration of imposter objects.
 In order to actually create the imposters in Mountebank users would need to call the `Submit` method.

 The factory methods have always been a little confusing for users since they include the word "Create" in them.
 Many users initially think those methods will create the imposter in Mountebank itself.

-In order to make this clearer, those methods have been modified to handle the creation and configuration of the imposter instance as well as its submission to Mountebank in a single method call.
+In order to make this more clear, those methods have been modified to handle the creation and configuration of the imposter instance as well as its submission to Mountebank in a single method call.

 There are two main styles by which you create and configure imposters in v5.x.
 The first (and recommended) style uses a callback for configuration while the second style allows you to create and configure the imposter instance yourself.